akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 3. How flexible does my connector need to be to adapt to any catalog structure created with the PIM?
 4. Documentation: What do I need to document?
 (Data processing, feature limits, possible settings...)

-In order to help you implement your connector features, you will find below a few useful tips to implement in your print connector.
+In order to help you develop your connector features, here are some useful features you can use.

 ## API connection configuration